The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Martin Ritt.
 Perf.
 Richard Burton, Claire Bloom, Oskar Werner, Sam Wanamaker.
 Paramount, 1965.
 Based on the novel by John le Carré.

-Synopsis: Spy Alec Leamus (Burton) pretends to quit the Secret Service and defect to the Communists.
+Synopsis: Spy Alec Leamus (Richard Burton) pretends to quit the Secret Service and defect to the Communists.
 As part of his cover as a failed spy, he starts work as a librarian at the Institute of Psychical Research.
-Another librarian, Nan (Bloom), befriends him and joins in his defection.
+Another librarian, Nan (Claire Bloom), befriends him and joins in his defection.

-Role Call: Richard Burton as Alec Leamus—Male Librarian as a Failure; Claire Bloom as Nan Perry—Liberated Librarian (female); Anne Blake as Miss Crail—Information Provider (female); Michael Ripper as Mr. Lofthouse—Information Provider (male)
+Role Call: Richard Burton as Alec Leamus—Librarian as Failure; Claire Bloom as Nan Perry—Liberated Librarian (female); Anne Blake as Miss Crail—Information Provider (female); Michael Ripper as Mr. Lofthouse—Information Provider (male)

 Details: Dir.
 Busby Berkley.
 Perf.
 Judy Garland, Andy Rooney.
 MGM, 1940.

-Synopsis: High schooler Jimmy Connors (Rooney) wants to start a dance orchestra band to compete in a national radio contest.
-Best gal pal Mary (Garland) sings along for the ride.
+Synopsis: High schooler Jimmy Connors (Mickey Rooney) wants to start a dance orchestra band to compete in a national radio contest.
+Best gal pal Mary (Judy Garland) sings along for the ride.
 We learn later in the film that Mary works part-time at the local library.
-This has nothing to do with the plot of the film, except that she sings a song while working at the library.
+She sings a song while working at the library.

 Role Call: Judy Garland as Mary Holden—Spirited Young Girl